 We loved Vietnam so much that we had added it into our plans to return and work there one day!
 We experienced so much amazing hospitality, we ate amazing food and we hardly spent any money during our trip.

 It’s the perfect holiday destination for couples, families and solo travellers alike.
 There truly is something to do for everyone at all times of the year.
-We can’t wait to go back!
+Whether you’ve got 3 weeks in Vietnam or 3 months, you’ll see some beautiful sights and enjoy some incredible experiences.

 Was this backpacker’s guide to Vietnam helpful?
 Let us know if you have any more questions about visiting Vietnam!